Three Who Paid: Production

 In November 1922, scenes were filmed in San Juan Canyon in Orange County, California.
 Production was delayed when Bessie Love, who was responsible for her own wardrobe, forgot to bring spirit gum to hold her wig, the prop man gave her LePage's glue, which adhered the wig to her head.

 Release and reception

 The film was "a first rate production", but had issues.
 For the parts of the film when her character is masquerading as a man, Bessie Love was deemed unconvincing.
 Overall, the film received mixed reviews.

 On its release, some theaters showed the film with the Baby Peggy short Nobody's Darling.

+Preservation

+With no holdings located in archives, Three Who Paid is considered a lost film.